Will robots take your job? Is there any positivity on the horizon?

 This is especially the case for roles within human resources, customer service, PA, and administration.
 If AI can control every task, for every employee, at every waking hour, what’s the need for more organisational roles within a business?

 Well, for starters, people value human interaction.
 Walking into an empty office without anyone there to greet clients, candidates and staff is not a great way to make a first impression.
-The way in which we operate as office professionals will change.
+How we operate as office professionals will change.
 There’s no doubting that.
 But AI will be there to help us, not kill our sector.
-And with AI tech developing every week, there’ll be some new, exciting, currently unknown positions for us to sink our teeth into.
+And with AI tech developing every week, we’ll have some new, exciting, currently unknown positions to sink our teeth into.

 Is having AI in the workplace worth worrying about?

-Ultimately, it’s really not worth your time and effort worrying about AI.
+Ultimately, worrying about AI is not worth your time and effort.
 Yes, it will take some jobs.
 Millions of them if the McKinsey report is to be believed.
 But there will be new roles that we don’t yet know about.
 And within those roles, AI will be there to make our jobs that little bit easier.

 So to answer the question: why do people think that having AI in the workplace is a good idea?